braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/liquid/liquid_use_cases/countdowns.md

 {% endraw %}

-{% alert important %} You will need a Custom Attribute field with a `date` value.
+{% alert important %} You will need a custom attribute field with a `date` value.
 You will also need to set time thresholds of when you want the time to be displayed in days, hours, and minutes. {% endalert %}

 ## Create a Countdown to a Future Date

-**Goal:** Tell a user how much time (days, hours, or minutes) until a specific event starts.
+This use case calculates the difference between today and a future date and displays a message noting how many days until the event.

 {% raw %}